ambim/ambim.github.io/about.md

 Here's a few more things about me:

  * I'm a data scientist with an entrepreneurial side.
 Most of my experience has been on smart infrastructure/ smart buildings/ IoT deployments and the analysis thereof.
- * I'm currently researching and writing my MSc thesis on the topic of neural approaches to Natural Language Processing.
+ * I'm currently researching and writing my MSc thesis on how we can teach neural networks about the laws on physics to improve prediction in physical & cyber-physical systems.
  * I'm a serial hackathon-er, especially ones related to AEC problems.
 Here's one I won before with a [great team](http://aec-labs.com/2016/11/uber-for-concrete-wins-uks-construction-news-first-hackathon/).
  * Outside of the data-sphere, I love to run long distances!